 - Berkeley ROAR program will open the application for ROAR Ambassador once a year.
 The deadline for 2021 is December 20th, 2021.

-- Each application should be submitted directly to the ROAR Ambassador website.
+- Each application should be submitted directly through this form.
 The application package should include the following forms:

 - A cover letter including the applicants’ names, their school, and contact information.
 Each application may be written by 1-3 applicants as a team.